5 buses carrying 250 migrants arrived in NYC

 NEW YORK (PIX11) — Five charter buses carrying 250 migrants from Texas arrived in New York City Wednesday — the largest group yet to make it to Manhattan, officials said.

 Manhattan Borough President Mark Levine was at Port Authority to greet the asylum seekers after a long and arduous journey to the Big Apple.
-Levine said the migrants had bar codes on their bodies so they can be scanned and several needed emergency medical attention after getting off the bus and were taken to a local hospital, including a 3-month-old baby girl.
+Levine said the migrants had bar codes on their bodies so they can be scanned and several needed emergency medical attention and were taken to a local hospital, including a 3-month-old baby girl.

 “It’s really outrageous to see the heartless way (Texas) Gov. (Greg) Abbott is treating human beings who are following a legal process to seek asylum here,” Levine said while appearing on the PIX11 Morning Show Thursday.